SahilSSalunke/superninja/finance.md

 intro_image_hide_on_mobile: true
 ---

-# Learnings in finance from years of reading
+# Learnings in finance from years of study and experience

 Concepts, tips and tricks for financial analysis.